 You’re forced to copy/paste documents instead of effortlessly moving them around, so you contact Customer Support.
 Within a few days, the drag-and-drop function is working normally.

-With an open-source help authoring tool, that’s probably not how the situation would play out.
+If you were using an open-source help authoring tool, the situation would probably unfold differently.

 Since open-source software isn’t tied to one committed vendor, there is no organized support team.